 We aim for a shoe with good "sensitivity" in our search for the best shoe for CrossFit.
 This measure describes how easy it is to feel your weight balanced on your feet.
 In the battle for the best CrossFit shoe, one category that helps the Metcons stand out is that of sensitivity.
 Whereas the Nanos have a wider toe box that can feel sloppy and make it hard to keep your bodyweight strategically positioned where you need it, the Metcons gave us much better feedback.
 The Nanos simply did not give us the solid body awareness that we felt in the Metcons.
 Of course, the sensitivity of the Metcons did not reign supreme over our two lifting specific shoes in this review.

 The demands of CrossFit require a supportive shoe.
 The shoes must be able to handle the weight of the athlete plus the additional barbell weight.
 One of the common problems when lifting in non-lifting shoes is that they lack the support you need to stand up out of the bottom of a squat.
-The squishy soles of the Minimus 40's, for instance, pushed our weight forward onto our toes causing us to dump the bar on heavy front squats.
-The Metcons were still no match for the NOBULL Trainers in the support category.
+The squishy soles of the Minimus 40s, for instance, pushed our weight forward onto our toes causing us to dump the bar on heavy front squats.
+The Metcons were still no match for the NOBULL Trainers though in the support category.

-Protection / Durability
+Protection and Durability

 For instance, Asics has an added layer of "Rhyno skin" to protect their Conviction X shoes from rope friction.
 Unfortunately for Asics, that material is super slick and made rope climbs way harder without our feet being able to grip the rope.
-The Metcons were far better at gripping onto the rope than any other shoe in this review.
+The Metcon 4 have a different lug pattern on the instep compared to the Metcon 3's, but they were still far better at gripping onto the rope than any other shoe in this review.
 Our feet felt protected from the friction of rope climbs as well as the sting of double unders in the Metcon.